bimberman/bimberman/README.md

 When I was in high school I discovered my interest in new technologies, which led to an undergraduate in Mechanical Engineering.
 During my education I honed in on my interests and found that I enjoy software development.
 After graduation I decided to pursue a career as a full stack developer and attended a full immersion web development program at LearningFuze to accomplish that end.

 I spent 3 months at LearningFuze and dedicated 10-12 hours each day learning new technologies and tools, such as JavaScript, React, Node.JS, and PostgreSQL.
-Following the work-like environment grew my knowledge and expertise in software development.
+Following the work-like environment, grew my knowledge and expertise in software development.
 The program also focused on learning new technologies independently, in an efficient and effective way.

 I'm currently looking for a job so if you think I would be a good fit for a position, then please get in touch!